-The Jurisdictional Guide will focus on supporting jurisdictional journeys towards globally comparable information for capital markets through the adoption or other use of ISSB Standards.
-The Jurisdictional Guide finalised in 2024 will be the inaugural guide.
+The Jurisdictional Guide focuses on supporting jurisdictional journeys towards globally comparable information for capital markets through the adoption or other use of ISSB Standards.
+This Jurisdictional Guide is the inaugural guide.
 The IFRS Foundation will refine and update the Jurisdictional Guide to consider the development of ISSB Standards beyond IFRS S1 and IFRS S2 and various approaches to adopt or otherwise use IFRS S1 and IFRS S2 in jurisdictions as these approaches become evident over time.
 The IFRS Foundation expects to start a review to update the Jurisdictional Guide within three years after its finalisation.

 The IFRS Foundation plans to develop and publish high-level jurisdictional profiles, informed by bilateral discussions with jurisdictions.
-These profiles will be developed using the features set out in the Jurisdictional Guide, details of which are included in the Preview.
-These profiles will describe the status of and progress towards the introduction of sustainability-related disclosure requirements-including the adoption or other use of ISSB Standards-in individual jurisdictions.
-These profiles will be prepared when a jurisdiction's approach to sustainability reporting is finalised and no longer subject to consultation-that is when jurisdictions have formally announced or finalised their decisions on the adoption or other use of ISSB Standards or have otherwise introduced sustainability-related disclosure requirements.
+These profiles will be developed using the features set out in the Jurisdictional Guide.
+The profiles will describe the status of and progress towards the introduction of sustainability-related disclosure requirements-including the adoption or other use of ISSB Standards-in individual jurisdictions.
+The profiles will be prepared when a jurisdiction's approach to sustainability reporting is finalised and no longer subject to consultation-that is, when jurisdictions have formally announced or finalised their decisions on the adoption or other use of ISSB Standards or have otherwise introduced sustainability-related disclosure requirements.

 With the Jurisdictional Guide and the publication of jurisdictional profiles, the IFRS Foundation intends to provide transparency to capital markets, regulators, other relevant authorities and other stakeholders on jurisdictional progress towards the adoption or other use of ISSB Standards.

-This will enable these stakeholders to understand the extent to which emerging disclosure requirements in various jurisdictions will support the global consistency and comparability of climate and other sustainability-related information.
+This transparency will enable these stakeholders to understand the extent to which emerging disclosure requirements in various jurisdictions will support the global consistency and comparability of climate and other sustainability-related information.